KajoServices/polirural-semex-doc/API/README.md

     https://semex.io/api/v1/library/
         ?created_at=2019-12-31T00:00:00|2019-12-31T23:59:59

+### Landscapes and Regions
+In Semantic Explorer territorial references represented by:
+- Regions - an administrative unit as defined in Global List of Administrative Units (GAUL) level 1.
+Access the list of regions at https://semex.io/api/v1/region/?username=username&api_key=api_key
+- Landscapes - Pilot area "composed" of several regions, i.e. one Landscape can one or more Regions.
+The list of Landscapes can be accessed at https://semex.io/api/v1/landscape/?username=username&api_key=api_key

+Filtering and sorting are available in the same way as for Library Sources - see [Sorting](Sorting) and [Filtering](Filtering).

+#### Connections to Library and Organizations
+Landscapes are connected to the Organizations, while Regions - to Sources from the Library.
+This creates a possibility for users from one Organization to connect sources to different Regions, not necessarily to the Regions they operate in.

+#### Connections to external geoshape references
+Regions are connected to GAUL via the field `g2008_1_id` - this is a unique ID of the geoshape in the GAUL reference that represents a certain administrative unit (for example, Nitra, Slovakia or Flanders, Belgium).

+An additional field `geoshape_id` is pointing to the region in the geo-parser maintained by the developer (KAJO).
+Please contact suppport to get access to the geo-parser.

+Landscape is more "abstract" geo-shape - it can either be locality or a region, or a county, or the whole country.
+Thus it is connected to the only to geo-parser maintained by KAJO via the field `geoshape_id`.

 ### Reading Lists
 A Reading List is a collection of sources (URLs) on a certain subject or  point of interest.